Pardalote: Taxonomy and systematics

 The genus Pardalotus was introduced in 1816 by the French ornithologist Louis Pierre Vieillot to accommodate a single species, the spotted pardalote, which is therefore considered as the type species.
 The genus name is from Ancient Greek pardalōtos meaning "spotted like a leopard".
 The family Pardalotidae (as a subfamily Pardalotinae) was introduced in 1842 by the English naturalist Hugh Strickland.

 The pardalotes consist of several species contained in a single genus, Pardalotus, with the general consensus being to recognise four species.
 The placement of the genus has varied, being first placed with the mostly oriental flowerpeckers (Dicaeidae), as both groups are dumpy-looking birds with bright plumage.
 In addition both groups have a reduced tenth primary (one of the flight feathers).
-Genetic analysis has shown that the two groups are in fact not closely related, and that the pardalotes are instead more closely related another Australian family, the Acanthizidae, which includes the scrubwrens, gerygones and thornbills.
+Genetic analysis has shown that the two groups are in fact not closely related, and that the pardalotes are instead more closely related to another Australian family, the Acanthizidae, which includes the scrubwrens, gerygones and thornbills.
 The two are sometimes merged into one family; when this is done the combined family is known as Pardalotidae, but the two groups have also been treated as two separate families.

 Within the family two species, the forty-spotted pardalote and the red-browed pardalote, are fairly invariant species, but the remaining two species are highly variable.
 The striated pardalote contains six subspecies, which are sometimes elevated to four separate species.
 The spotted pardalote has three subspecies, one of which—the yellow-rumped pardalote—is sometimes treated as a separate species due to its distinctive plumage and call and lack of zone of hybridization in southwestern Australia.
 Within the family the relationships between the subspecies are unclear, although it is thought that the forty-spotted pardalote is closely related to the spotted pardalote.